 NYU's School of Professional Studies offers three programs that are geared toward traditional undergraduates.
 The Preston Robert Tisch Center offers majors in Hospitality and Tourism, and Sports Management, and the Schack Institute offers an undergraduate degree in Real Estate.
 Through each of these programs, you have access to industry experts and events, and an invaluable professional network, and you balance course work with unparalleled internships and professional experiences – at NYU’s premier teaching hotels, hospitality organizations, and sports venues, and New York City's dynamic real estate market.

-The Polytechnic School of Engineering, or NYU Engineering, is located in neighboring downtown Brooklyn.
+The Tandon School of Engineering, or NYU Engineering, is located in neighboring downtown Brooklyn.
 NYU Engineering is one of the nation's most comprehensive institutions of engineering, applied science, and technology—and is the second oldest in the United States.
 Students may directly enroll at NYU Engineering or explore our dual degree program in science and engineering jointly offered through the College of Arts and Science.

 The preeminent center for professional education and training in the media and performing arts, NYU Tisch offers outstanding facilities and faculty.
 With many conservatory-style programs, the Tisch curriculum provides artists and scholars with rigorous preparation for their discipline, and invaluable opportunities for artistic development in the heart of the world's capital of the arts.